The Messenger (short story): Plot

 Albert Einstein, though not explicitly mentioned, plays his violin every evening, troubled by his great discoveries being misused for the atomic bomb.
 Outside his home in Princeton, an unknown person begins to listen to all of his concerts, even in the rain.
 Albert Einstein invites the unknown person inside, who then reveals to be from the future and has come to alleviate his worries about humanity's potential self-destruction and to discuss the successful development of the Grand Unified Theory in the future.
 After a short conversation, the future traveler leaves to visit other key figures from history and it is revealed, that the time chosen to visit them is always shortly before their death to not disrupt the timeline.

 Reviews

 Paul Di Filippo wrote in the Locus Magazine, that the short story "has a Kessel-like flavor."

-Publishers Weekly wrote in a review of the entire collection A View from the Stars, that its fiction entries "may be more down-to-earth, but they’re unafraid to ask big questions, including 'What is the purpose of the universe?'."
+Publishers Weekly wrote in a review of the entire collection A View from the Stars, that its fiction entries "may be more down-to-earth, but they're unafraid to ask big questions, including 'What is the purpose of the universe?'."

-Eamonn Murphy wrote on SF Crowsnest, that this is "is a quiet, hopeful story, and you wish it were true."
+Eamonn Murphy wrote on SF Crowsnest, that this is "a quiet, hopeful story, and you wish it were true."